laylaayanna/IBWS-data-institute-25/README.md

-# What we learned at IBWS
+# What we learned at the Data Institute
 <p class="intro">Here's what our class was taught during the two-week <a href="https://cjddatainstitute.org/">Data Institute</a> from the<a href="https://idabwellssociety.org/"> Ida B. Wells Society for Investigative Reporting</a> and the <a href="https://cfjd.howard.edu/"> Center for Journalism and Democracy</a>.
 The institute was divided into several categories including an introduction to data reporting, visualization and design, and web scraping, but all of it was geared toward one idea: <br></br>
 <strong>Exposure to tools and best practices for gathering and thoroughly analyzing data for investigative reporting.</strong></p>
 <h2>The tools